 Thank you for your reply!

 I work part time in a retail store that specializes in professional attire.
 We dress women that are doing interviews or want to add office- outfits to their wardrobe.
 I think the dress is okay to be worn without hosiery at all, but you should wear a blazer.
 Try not to show shoulders for a professional interview.
-Your blazer doesn’t need to be a classic black one, but you definitely should wear one.posted 10 months ago
+Your blazer doesn’t need to be a classic black one, but you definitely should wear one.posted over 1 year ago

 definitely wear whatever keeps you warm—I live in CA where winter lasts all of a month lol.
 I would personally avoid colorful tights, if this is a professional interview.